PHeonix25/PHeonix25.github.io/_posts/2016-10-22-Getting-started-with-Jekyll-Part-8.md

 7. [Getting Started with Jekyll - Transitioning Content][ph-part7]
 8. Getting Started with Jekyll - Launching your Site  **<==**

-## Lets cover off a few assumptions first.
+## Lets cover off a few assumptions first

 By now I'm assuming that you have a site live (on your local/or in Docker), and that you're happy with it.
 I'm also assuming that you understand `git` (at least as much as `git push` and `git pull`), and that if you want to set your site up on a custom domain that you've bought that domain and will have no trouble setting DNS records.
 I'm also assuming that you have a GitHub account, and want to host your site using GitHub Pages.